Patidar: Reinventing identity

 The Raj administration first recognised the separate caste status of Patidars in the 1931 census of India.
 In the census, all instances of Kanbi in Gujarat were replaced with Patidar.

 The Patidars are estimated to comprise 12–14% of Gujarat's population.

 Until the 1950s, Patidar and Brahmin children did not dine with each other or drink from the same glasses in Primary schools in Old Ahmedabad.

 In the 1960s, an alliance of Patidars, Brahmins, and Banias controlled Gujarati politics.

 In the post-independence era, Patidars along with Brahmins, Rajputs, and Banias formed the upper castes of Ahmedabad.

 In 1985, Patidars and Brahmins violently participated in the anti-reservation riots.

+They form one of the dominant castes in Gujarat.

+In 1990s Surat, Patidars had a declining interest in maintaining caste behaviors, a trend shared by most Hindus.
+Only a minority of Surati Patidars considered in-caste marriage and vegetarianism as important.
+A majority regarded membership in the Patidar association, only eating food cooked by Patidars, and maintaining the Patidar caste's position in society as unimportant.
+In 1990s Kutch, a majority of members considered cremation of the dead within an day and vegetarianism to be important customs, and only a minority considered in-caste marriage to be important.

 Diaspora

-Patidars starting migrating to the British-controlled East Africa more than century ago.In South Africa during the famine of 1890, many Kanbis became prosperous as labourers and traders.
+Patidars starting migrating to the British-controlled East Africa more than century ago.
+In South Africa during the famine of 1890, many Kanbis became prosperous as labourers and traders.
 In the 1920s and 1930s, the British favoured Patidars in East Africa as civil servants in the construction of railways.

-In recent decades, many from the East African countries as well as from India have moved to countries such as USA, UK, and Canada.
+In recent decades, many from the East African countries as well as from India have moved to countries such as US, UK, and Canada.

 Significant immigration from India to the United States started after the landmark Immigration and Nationality Act of 1965, Early immigrants after 1965 were highly educated professionals.
 Since US immigration laws allow sponsoring immigration of parents, children and particularly siblings on the basis of family reunion, the numbers rapidly swelled in a phenomenon known as "chain migration".

 Given the Patidar propensity for entrepreneurship and business enterprise, a number of them opened shops and motels.
-Now in the 21st century over 40% of the hospitality industry in the United States is controlled by Patidars and other Gujaratis.The Patidar samaj, also dominate as franchisees of fast food restaurant chains such as Subway and Dunkin' Donuts, and retail franchises such as 7-Eleven.
+Now in the 21st century over 40% of the hospitality industry in the United States is controlled by Patidars and other Gujaratis.
+The Patidar samaj, also dominate as franchisees of fast food restaurant chains such as Subway and Dunkin' Donuts, and retail franchises such as 7-Eleven.